• Skip to main content

 This red lentil dal is one of my favourite recipes of all time and one of the first dishes I turned into a dehydrated backpacking meal.
 I relish the flavours and aromas of Indian food, wherever I am, but especially out in the wild after a long day’s trek.

-The spices in the dal make it special – an Indian five spice blend of fenugreek, cumin, fennel, onion seeds and mustard seeds.
-You can buy pre-made “panch phoran” in Indian grocery stores but it’s also easy enough to make yourself.
+The spices in the dal make it special – an Indian five spice blend called “panch phoran” made of equal parts fenugreek, cumin, fennel, onion seeds and mustard seeds.
+You can buy pre-made “panch phoran” in Indian grocery stores and online but it’s also easy enough to make yourself.

 I use an Excalibur Dehydrator for recipes like this one.
 One of the benefits of this recipe is that you can blitz it up in a food processor after it dehydrates so that it’s almost a powder.
 This makes it smaller and thus easier to pack.
 It also makes it faster to rehydrate.
 In this way I often enjoy it as a “soup” mid-day with a bit of sourdough bread or naan.